-In the twelve months leading to 5th April 2018, 122 female, and 63 male colleagues received a bonus (In the form of a Long Service Award or Credit Where Credits Due (CWCD) Vouchers).
-During the 12 month reference period, proportionally more male colleagues (44% compared to 40%) received Long-Service Awards.
-This accounts for the lean towards male colleagues earning more through bonuses.
-Incidentally, proportionally more female colleagues received CWCD awards in recognition of their work and performance.
+In the twelve months leading to 5th April 2019, 63 female, and 36 male colleagues received a bonus (In the form of a Long Service Award or Credit Where Credits Due (CWCD) Vouchers).
+During the 12 month reference period, proportionally less male colleagues (4.6% compared to 4.9%) received Long-Service Awards.
+This accounts for the lean towards female colleagues earning more through bonuses.